-But the ordinary course of business exception has its limits; no protection from the gift tax law would be afforded where the transferor’s motive was to pass on the family fortune to the following generation.
-In one case a father transferred property to his children at a price below the fair market value.
+But the ordinary course of business exception does not apply where the transferor’s motive was to pass on the family fortune to the following generation.
+In one case, a father transferred property to his children at a price below the fair market value.
 In return, he received noninterest-bearing notes, rather than cash, and he continued to make certain payments with respect to the property on the children’s behalf.
-The court found these actions showed that, in reality, he was not dealing with his children at arm’s length.
+Based on these facts, the court concluded that the father was not dealing with his children at arm’s length.
 It is possible that the same result could occur if the father employed the son at a wage of $50,000 a year, but the son rendered services worth only $20,000 a year.
 The IRS could claim that the $30,000 difference constituted a gift.

 Sham Gifts

-It is often advantageous for income or estate tax purposes to characterize a transaction as a gift.
-The taxpayer’s goal is to shift the burden of income taxes from a high- to a relatively lower-bracket relative age 18 or older.
-But if the transfer has no real economic significance other than the hoped-for tax savings, it will be disregarded for tax purposes; i.e., if the transaction does not have meaning apart from its tax sense, it will not be considered a gift by the IRS or by the courts and will therefore not shift the incidence of taxation.
+If the taxpayer’s goal is to shift the burden of income taxes from a high- to a relatively lower-bracket relative age 18 or older, it would be advantageous to characterize the transfer of the property necessary to generate such income as a gift.
+But if the transfer has no real economic significance other than the hoped-for tax savings, the courts and the IRS will recognize that fact and will therefore not allow the shift of the burden of income taxation contemplated by the parties.
 For example, a well-known golfer contracted with a motion picture company to make a series of pictures depicting his form and golf style.
 In return, the golfer was to receive a lump sum of $120,000 plus a 50 percent royalty on the earnings of the picture.
 But before any pictures were made, he sold his father the right to his services for $1.
 The father, in turn, transferred the rights to the contract to a trust for his son’s three children.
-The court held that the entire series of transactions had no tax effect and that the income was completely taxable to the golfer.
+The court held that the entire series of transactions lacked any tax effect and that the income was completely taxable to the golfer.

-Transactions such as these may also violate the “step transaction” doctrine.
-Under this doctrine, the IRS can combine a series of actions which – individually - may not technically violate any code section, but when viewed together serve no economic purpose other than to obtain tax savings.
-The IRS will compress such a purely tax-motivated series of steps into a single integrated event.
+These types of transactions may be subject to the “step transaction” doctrine.
+Under this doctrine, the IRS can combine a series of actions which – individually - may technically comply with the tax code, but when viewed together serve no economic purpose other than to obtain tax savings.
+When the doctrine applies, the IRS will view the purely tax-motivated series of steps as a single integrated event and tax it accordingly..

 Assignments of Income

-Assignment of income questions are among the most common, and also confusing, in the tax law, because they often involve inconsistent property, gift, and income tax results.
-For example, a person could agree to give his son one-half of every dollar he earned in the following year.
-The agreement might be effective for property law purposes, and the son could have an enforceable legal right to half his father’s income.
-Gift tax law might also recognize the transfer of a property right, and the present value of a father’s future income could be subject to the gift tax.
-Yet, for income tax purposes, the father would remain liable for taxes on the entire earnings, because the income tax law does not recognize most assignments of income.
+Assignment of income questions are among the most common, and also confusing, in the tax law, because the property, gift, and income tax results are often inconsistent.
+For example, a person enter an agreement to give his son one-half of every dollar he earned in the following year.
+Although the agreement may be legally enforceable and effective for property law purposes, it would like be treated as a gift from the father to his son in the amount of the present value of a father’s future income.
+Yet, for income tax purposes, the father would remain taxable on the earnings because a taxpayer who earns income cannot relieve himself of his obligation to pay the corresponding tax by assigning the right to that income to another person.